import-ariel/bayes_beats/README.md

 ## Abstract

 *Bayes’ Beats is a generative model that creates short music clips based on the “vibe” of a randomly selected image.
 Using a LoRA-fine-tuned ACE-Step model, we translate text descriptions of images into coherent musical outputs.
-To control the diversity and coherence of generated music, we introduce a Bayesian prior over the model’s latent space using a variational inference layer.
 Our training leverages the 1-Million-Pairs-Image-Caption dataset for images and the MTG-Jamendo dataset for music, focusing on mood and emotion alignment.
-This approach enables controllable, expressive music generation from visual input.*
+The fine-tuned model generates controllable, expressive music generation from visual input.
+Our original aspirations were introduce a Bayesian prior over the model's latent space using a variational inference layer.
+Due to hardware issues we were unable to tackle this addition but we describe the theory and potential future steps below for future projects.

 ---

+## Theory

-## Introduction & Motivation
+### Introduction & Motivation

-- Overview of the problem space: why image-to-music?
-- Motivation for using Bayesian Machine Learning in generative modeling.
-- Use cases for mood-based music generation.
+  The goal of Bayes Beats was is to generate music based on the "vibe" of a randomly selected image.
+Our inspiration was to generate lo-fi beats that fit a given mood for personal recreation and relaxation.
+We expanded our input space to be text description of specific images which opens up applications for situations where "themed" music is needed say for video games or unnarrated videos.
+The situation where a user wants music to fit a given "mood" or "vibe" is a good use-case because there is a lot of personal preference and inherent ambiguity present when trying to match music to textual mood or the mood of an image.
+By modeling the users preferences for different music as a distribution in the latent space and sampling from it, we hoped to train a model that would have a diverse appreciation for whihc tracks could potentially be a good fir for a particular users input.

 ---

-## Problem Statement
+### Problem Statement

-- Formal statement of mapping image "vibes" to music.
-- Challenges: coherence, diversity, controllability, lyric alignment.
+Create a model that can (a) generate music appropriate to a certain mood of an image, and (b) give the model the ability to handle the ambiguity inherent in a users desire for music that matches an articulated mood.

 ---

-## Project Overview
+### Project Overview

-### Architecture Summary
+#### Architecture Summary

 - High-level diagram and textual summary of project design.